MARYVALE SHOPPING CITY

 A 2-level (78,800 square foot), Phoenix-based Vandevers department store anchored the complex.
 This mercantile opened for business on October 29, 1959 and was rebranded, as a Phoenix-based Malcolm's, on February 11, 1961.

 A second construction phase added a 2-level (65,000 square foot) Montgomery Ward, which was dedicated in mid-1960.
-The mall's third phase was comprised of a south store block.
-Its (35,000 square foot) Fry's Food Store welcomed its first shoppers on November 11, 1964.
-An adjacent (34,000 square foot) Walgreen Drug made its debut on January 29, 1965.
+A third phase consisted of a South Wing.
+Its (35,000 square foot) Fry's Food Store welcomed first shoppers on November 11, 1964.
+An adjacent (34,000 square foot) Walgreen Drug debuted on January 29, 1965.

 Shopping venues in the vicinity of the MARYVALE complex included CHRIS-TOWN CENTER (1961) {4.4 miles northeast, in Phoenix}, VALLEY WEST MALL (1973) {3.5 miles northwest, in Glendale} and WESTRIDGE MALL (1981) {3 miles southwest, in Phoenix}.